ashx3/insurance_premium_prediction/README.md

 ## Abstract
 The main goal of this project to predict the medical bill expenses that can incur a person based on their health conditions.
 This can assist a person in concentrating on the health side of their life rather than the ineffective part.
 Five regression models naming Linear Regression, Decision Tree Regression, Random Forest Regression, Gradient Boosting Regression and KNN have been used to compare and contrast the performance of these algorithms.
 Training dataset was used for training the model and that training model helped to come up with some predictions.Then the predicted amount was compared with actual data to test and verify the model accuracy.
 Later accuracies of all these models were compared and the best performing model was picked for model deployment.

-### There is rise in demand for Health Care Insurance in the recent years
+__## There is rise in demand for Health Care Insurance Premium in the recent years !!__

 ![rise in demand for insurance premium](/images/rising_demand.jpg)

-- According to a study by the Peterson Center on Healthcare and the Kaiser Family Foundation (KFF), U.S. healthcare spending rose nearly a trillion dollars from 2009 to 2019, when adjusted for inflation.
+- According to a study by the Peterson Center on Healthcare and the Kaiser Family Foundation (KFF), __U.S. healthcare spending rose nearly a trillion dollars from 2009 to 2019,__ when adjusted for inflation.
-- A recent study reported that U.S. healthcare spending during 2019 was nearly $3.8 trillion, or $11,582 per person.
+- A recent study reported that __U.S. healthcare spending during 2019 was nearly $3.8 trillion, or $11,582 per person__.
 By 2028, these costs are expected to climb to $6.2 trillion—roughly $18,000 per person.
-- According to the American Medical Association (AMA), healthcare costs are rising by about 4.5% a year.
+- According to the American Medical Association (AMA), __healthcare costs are rising by about 4.5% a year.__

 ![Investopedia page](/images/rising_cost_insurance.jpg)